yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

                encryption (which provide 40 or 56 bits of security).

   Rationale: Based on {{!RFC3766}}, at least 112 bits
                of security is needed.
-40-bit and 56-bit security are considered insecure today.
-TLS 1.2 never negotiates 40-bit or 56-bit export ciphers and such ciphers are not supported at all in TLS 1.3.
+40-bit and 56-bit security (found in so-called "export ciphers") are considered
+               insecure today.
+Although such ciphers are allowed under TLS 1.2, implementations that conform to {{!RFC5246}} would never negotiate such ciphers, and they are not supported at all in TLS 1.3.

 * Implementations SHOULD NOT negotiate cipher suites that use